withastro/astro/docs/styling.md

 </html>
 ```

-This is much better—`index.astro` now manages 100% of the layout, and the components manage 0%.
+Getting over that this is more code, it’s actually a much cleaner separation.
+What was a four-component layout is now managed 100% within the top-level `index.astro` (which we can now consider a **Layout Component**, and if we wanted to reuse this we could extract this into its own file).
 Your layout is centralized, and now these components truly are reusable because they don’t care one bit about whether they’re in the same grid or not.
 You can edit styles in any of these files now without fear of styles breaking in another.

-The basic rule is that when orchestrating multiple components, **that’s a unique responsibility** that should live in one and only one place.
-That can be in the form of page styles (like here), and that’s a great starting point.
-But you can also extract layouts to their own layout components, just as long as they remain in one place.
+The basic rule is that when orchestrating multiple components, **that’s a unique responsibility** that should live in one central place, rather than split between 4 components as we were doing.
+In fact, top-level pages are great at this, and should always be the starting point of your layout components.
+See how far you can take it, and only extract layout components when you absolutely have to.

-#### 4. Don’t use a Flexbox or Grid library; write it custom
+To recap: **if you have to touch multiple files to manage one layout, you probably need to reorganize everything into a Layout Component.**

+💁 **Why this works well in Astro**: In Astro, anything can be a `.astro` component, and you never incurr performance problems no matter how many components you add.
+But the main benefit to [Layout isolation][layout-isolated] is how much it cuts down on the amount of CSS you need.

+#### Suggestion #2: Avoid Flexbox and Grid libraries (write your own!)

 This may feel like a complete overreach to tell you not to use your favorite layout framework you’re familiar with.
 After all, it’s gotten you this far!
 But the days of [float madness](https://zellwk.com/blog/responsive-grid-system/) are gone, replaced by Flexbox and Grid.
 And the latter don’t need libraries to manage them (often they can make it harder).